4-8-2: United States

 The 4-8-2 was most popular on the North American continent.
 When the 4-6-2 Pacific fleets were becoming overburdened as passenger trains grew in length and weight, the first North American 4-8-2 locomotives were built by the American Locomotive Company (ALCO) for the Chesapeake and Ohio Railway (C&O) in 1911.
 It is possible that the "Mountain" name was originated by C&O, after the Allegheny Mountains where their first 4-8-2 locomotives were built to work.
 ALCO combined the traction of the eight-coupled 2-8-2 Mikado with the excellent tracking qualities of the Pacific's four-wheel leading truck.
 Although C&O intended their new Mountains for passenger service, the type also proved ideal for the new, faster freight services that railroads in the United States were introducing.
 Many 4-8-2 locomotives were therefore built for dual service.

 About 2,200 Mountain type locomotives were built for 41 American railroads.
 With 600 4-8-2 locomotives, the largest user in the United States was the New York Central Railroad (NYC), but they used the name, "Mohawk" rather than "Mountain".

 Other large users in the United States were the Pennsylvania Railroad with 301 Class M1, Class M1a and Class M1b locomotives that were used mostly for fast freight service, the Florida East Coast with ninety passenger locomotives, the New York, New Haven and Hartford Railroad with seventy, and the Southern Railway with fifty-eight.

-The heaviest 4-8-2s in the world were twenty-three St. Louis–San Francisco Railway 4400 class locomotives, built by the railroad between 1939 and 1945, using boilers from older 2-10-2 locomotives, riding cast frames, and weighing over 449,000 lb.
-These were a follow-up to the road's 4300 class, similarly rebuilt at the road's Springfield, Missouri shops with some parts from 2-10-2s and new cast frames, but with new 250 psi boilers.
+The heaviest 4-8-2s in the world were twenty-three St. Louis–San Francisco Railway (Frisco) 4400 class locomotives, built by the railroad between 1939 and 1945, using boilers from older 2-10-2 locomotives, riding cast-steel frames, and weighing over 449,000 lb.
+These were a follow-up to the Frisco's 4300 class, similarly rebuilt at their Springfield, Missouri shops with some parts from 2-10-2s and new cast frames, but with new 250 psi boilers.

 The most powerful 4-8-2s in the world were twenty 2600 class locomotives (Nos.
 2600-2619) owned by the Illinois Central Railroad; they were equipped with 275 psi boilers, and they were able to produce a tractive effort of 78,450 lbf.
-The 2600's were constructed in the early 1940s at the Illinois Central's own locomotive shops in Paducah, Kentucky, and they were among 146 4-8-2 locomotives the railroad rostered.
+The 2600s were constructed in the early 1940s at the Illinois Central's shops in Paducah, Kentucky, and they were among 146 4-8-2 locomotives the railroad rostered.

 The Southern Pacific Railroad ordered seventy-five MT-class 4-8-2s from ALCO for both freight and passenger service.

-One notable example is SLSF 1522, one of thirty T-54 class Mountains built by Baldwin in 1926.
-It became the only North American 4-8-2 to have pulled multiple mainline excursion trains.
+One notable example is Frisco No. 1522, one of thirty T-54 class Mountains built by Baldwin in 1926.
+It became the only North American 4-8-2 to have regularly pulled multiple mainline excursion trains.
 It pulled excursions from 1988 to 2002, but rising insurance rates and a flue sheet cracked beyond repair forced it back into retirement.
-No. 1522 is now on display at the National Museum of Transportation in St Louis.
+As of 2026, No. 1522 is on static display at the National Museum of Transportation in St Louis.